-Keeping regards of your marine engineer crankshaft deflection is very necessary.
+Keeping regards of your marine engine crankshaft deflection is very necessary.
 It helps you to determine when your engine crankshaft deflects to either positive or negative.

-In this article, we will like to discuss shortly on what crankshaft is all about, why do will really need it and as well learn proper ways to take readings.
+In this article, we will like to discuss shortly on what crankshaft is all about, why do we really need it and as well learn proper ways to take readings.

 Firstly, how can we define crankshaft deflection; This is a measurement done on engine crankshaft by placing a dial indicator gauge across the center of the crank webs.
 While turning the engine clockwise or counterclockwise, the dial indicator defines the condition by showing both sides vertical and horizontal point readings.

 These readings can be compared to the manufacturer recommended limits.
 Using Wartsila engine as an example shown on below image, it lets you understand the point were to take your readings.

 Also, learn more on common Starting Problems On Marine Auxiliary Diesel Engine

 We take crankshaft deflection to make sure that the crank runs and maintain proper balance.
 As you may know, the engine crankshaft comprises of the Journal, crank pin, and crank webs; these are all supported by the main bearings via the Journals.
 Therefore as the engine runs, due to some friction between the bearings and crank pin, the bearings wear out and maintain imbalance across the length of the crankshaft.

 When this occurs, you experience high readings which will indicate the actual position ( either closed or open).